 Avoid risks from floods and minimise health risks in natural waterways

-Warmer temperatures and flood conditions can result in a number of health risks to swimmers, including exposure to toxins from blue-green algal blooms, which are expected to become more frequent with climate change.
+Warmer temperatures can result in a number of health risks to swimmers, including exposure to toxins from blue-green algal blooms, which are expected to become more frequent with climate change.

 You can minimise these risks by: